 3. I don’t want to meet anyone and I’m never getting married again.

-Yes, you do want to meet someone and yes, you might get married again.
+Maybe not right this minute, but eventually you will want to meet someone, and yes, you might get married again.
 You’re saying this to protect yourself because you are afraid of dating after divorce and fear you might never meet anyone.
-You wouldn’t be human if you didn’t care about finding love.
+I’m not saying you aren’t independent or that you are not capable of that, but if you got married once before, chances are you enjoy marriage–if it’s with the right person.

 4. I know my ex will regret this someday.

 This is one of the lies we tell ourselves that may or may not be true.
-You will never know, even if he or she does.
+You will never know, because even if he or she does, the person probably won’t ever tell you.
 Try not to think about it.
 It makes no difference unless you think you might want to get back together.

 5. When I was married, I was really happy or When I was married, I was really miserable.